khibino/haskell-relational-record/quickstart.md

     % runghc helloworld.hs
     SELECT ALL T0.f0 AS f0, T0.f1 AS f1, T1.f0 AS f2, T1.f1 AS f3 FROM (SELECT ALL 0 AS f0, 'Hello' AS f1) T0 INNER JOIN (SELECT ALL 0 AS f0, 'World!'
 AS f1) T1 ON (T0.f0 = T1.f0);

-Finally, let's execute it in SQLite3:
+Finally, let's execute it in SQLite:

     % runghc helloworld.hs | sqlite3 dummy.db
     0|Hello|0|World!